axialeaa/SimpleHollowLogs/README.md

 ***

 ### Getting Started
 Due to the use of `FlammableBlockRegistry`, `FabricItemSettings`, `ItemGroupEvents`, `BiomeModifications` and `BiomeSelectors`, you will need to download [Fabric API](https://modrinth.com/mod/fabric-api) in order to use this mod.
-Once you have, simply drag both Fabric API and Simple Hollow Logs into your mods folder.
+Once you have, simply drag both Fabric API and <strong>Simple Hollow Logs</strong> into your mods folder.
 If you're playing on a multiplayer server, you'll need to have these mods installed on both the server and client sides.
 ***

 ### Mod Compatibility